tfsec/tfsec.github.io/_docs/aws/iam/require-lowercase-in-passwords.md

 ---
+title: aws-iam-require-lowercase-in-passwords
-title: IAM Password policy should have requirement for at least one lowercase character.
+description: IAM Password policy should have requirement for at least one lowercase character.
 shortcode: aws-iam-require-lowercase-in-passwords
 legacy: AWS042
 summary: IAM Password policy should have requirement for at least one lowercase character.